 In summary, there is no evidence to support the use of turmeric for dementia or to treat raised blood pressure.
 It may be an adjunct to reducing cholesterol.
 It may possibly have a useful effect in arthritis, especially bearing in mind the problems of the non-steroidal anti-inflammatory drugs (NSAIDs).
 However, much more research is needed, examining reliable doses and side-effects.
 Turmeric is also mentioned below in the section about diabetes.

 There are a number of substances that are claimed to improve the control of diabetes.
-At the time of writing there is a Cochrane review of garlic for control of diabetes underway, but the results have not yet been published.
+We must examine the evidence.

 A Cochrane review has examined the value of cinnamon in the control of diabetes, based on glycolysated haemoglobin or HbA1C results.62Cinnamon for diabetes mellitus This is a commonly used indicator of overall control of diabetes.
 The review found that it was no more effective than placebo.